IHS Markit (NYSE:INFO) Issues FY 2021 Earnings Guidance

-IHS Markit (NYSE:INFO) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+IHS Markit (NYSE:INFO) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $3.180-$3.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.170.
 The company issued revenue guidance of $4.61 billion-$4.63 billion, compared to the consensus revenue estimate of $4.66 billion.

-IHS Markit (NYSE:INFO) last released its earnings results on Monday, September 27th.
-The business services provider reported $0.85 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.83 by $0.02.
-The firm had revenue of $1.18 billion for the quarter, compared to analyst estimates of $1.17 billion.
-IHS Markit had a return on equity of 11.69% and a net margin of 13.89%.
-The company’s revenue was up 10.0% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.65 EPS.
-Sell-side analysts expect that IHS Markit will post 2.68 earnings per share for the current year.
+Several research firms have recently issued reports on INFO.
+Truist Securities boosted their price objective on shares of IHS Markit from $100.00 to $105.00 and gave the stock a hold rating in a report on Thursday, June 24th.
+Truist boosted their price objective on shares of IHS Markit from $100.00 to $105.00 and gave the stock a hold rating in a report on Friday, June 25th.
+Morgan Stanley lowered their target price on shares of IHS Markit from $141.00 to $137.00 and set an overweight rating on the stock in a research note on Wednesday, September 29th.
+Zacks Investment Research raised shares of IHS Markit from a hold rating to a buy rating and set a $124.00 target price on the stock in a research note on Friday, October 1st.
+Finally, Deutsche Bank Aktiengesellschaft upped their target price on shares of IHS Markit from $123.00 to $127.00 and gave the company a buy rating in a research note on Thursday, July 15th.
+Five investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Hold and a consensus price target of $117.00.

-A number of brokerages have commented on INFO.
-Deutsche Bank Aktiengesellschaft raised their price objective on IHS Markit from $123.00 to $127.00 and gave the stock a buy rating in a research report on Thursday, July 15th.
-Morgan Stanley reduced their price objective on IHS Markit from $141.00 to $137.00 and set an overweight rating for the company in a research report on Wednesday, September 29th.
-Truist Securities raised their price objective on IHS Markit from $100.00 to $105.00 and gave the stock a hold rating in a research report on Thursday, June 24th.
-BMO Capital Markets raised their price objective on IHS Markit from $110.00 to $121.00 and gave the stock a market perform rating in a research report on Thursday, June 24th.
-Finally, Truist raised their price objective on IHS Markit from $100.00 to $105.00 and gave the stock a hold rating in a research report on Friday, June 25th.
-Five research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-Based on data from MarketBeat, IHS Markit has an average rating of Hold and a consensus price target of $117.00.
+The company also recently declared a quarterly dividend, which will be paid on Friday, November 12th.
+Shareholders of record on Friday, October 29th will be given a $0.20 dividend.
+The ex-dividend date of this dividend is Thursday, October 28th.
+This represents a $0.80 dividend on an annualized basis and a yield of 0.67%.
+IHS Markit’s dividend payout ratio (DPR) is presently 34.48%.

-In related news, CEO Lance Darrell Gordon Uggla sold 14,000 shares of the firm’s stock in a transaction that occurred on Wednesday, August 4th.
-The stock was sold at an average price of $118.51, for a total transaction of $1,659,140.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-0.56% of the stock is owned by company insiders.
+In other IHS Markit news, CEO Lance Darrell Gordon Uggla sold 14,000 shares of the business’s stock in a transaction dated Wednesday, August 4th.
+The shares were sold at an average price of $118.51, for a total value of $1,659,140.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+0.56% of the stock is owned by insiders.

 About IHS Markit